What’s Happening With Trump Tariffs? New Rates and Trade Talks

 Furniture, electronics, household items from China, fresh produce from Mexico, and steel-based products are also expected to see price hikes as import duties take hold.

-These tariffs are also projected to contribute to inflation, making everyday goods more costly for U.S. households.
+These tariffs (and retaliatory measures expected from key trading partners) are also projected to contribute to inflation, making everyday goods more costly for U.S. households.
 Stay tuned.

-This article has been updated to reflect recent announcements from the White House regarding tariffs.
+This article has been updated to reflect recent announcements regarding retaliatory measures.

 Related Content